-However, the following table sets forth the number of shares (excluding shares covered by awards that did not become effective) subject to options, restricted stock, deferred restricted stock awards, contingent stock performance awards and other stock awards (outstanding contingent stock performance awards for which the performance period has not ended are included at the target number of shares for such awards) granted under the 2003 Plan during the period from February 12, 2003 to March 31, 2009 (the approximately six years the 2003 Plan had been in existence as of March 31, 2009) to the named individuals, all current executive officers as a group, all current directors who are not executive officers and were not executive officers at the time of grant, as a group, and all employees, excluding executive officers.
+However, the following table sets forth the number of shares (excluding shares covered by awards that did not become effective) subject to options, restricted stock, deferred stock awards and contingent stock performance awards (outstanding contingent stock performance awards for which the performance period has not ended are included at the target number of shares for such awards) granted under the 2003 Plan during the period from January 1, 2009 to March 26, 2010 to the named individuals, all current executive officers as a group, all current directors who are not executive officers and were not executive officers at the time of grant, as a group, and all employees, excluding executive officers.

-Name and Position Number of Shares Subject to Awards Granted Under the 2003 Plan During Six Years Ended March 31, 2009
+Number of Shares Subject to Awards

+Name and Position Granted Under the 2003 Plan During the Period From January 1, 2009 through March 26, 2010

-Brian Goldner 1,041,596
+Brian Goldner 1,665,183

 President and Chief Executive Officer

-Alfred J. Verrecchia 2,353,709

-Chairman

 David D.R.
-Hargreaves 571,150
+Hargreaves 292,170

+Chief Operating Officer

+Deborah Thomas 98,218

-Chief Operating Officer and Chief Financial Officer
+Chief Financial Officer

-Barry Nagler 478,539
+Barry Nagler 146,409

-Chief Legal Officer and Corporate Secretary
+Chief Legal Officer and Secretary

-Duncan Billing 172,030
+Duncan Billing 130,769

 Global Chief Development Officer

-John Frascotti 88,864
+John Frascotti 132,956

 Global Chief Marketing Officer

-All current executive officers as a group (including the six officers above)(1) 4,922,325
+All current executive officers as a group (including the six officers above) 2,501,594

-All current directors, who were not executive officers at the time of grant, as a group 111,779
+All current directors who were not executive officers at the time of grant, as

+a group 60,047

-All employees, excluding current executive officers and directors (to the extent awards were
+All employees and officers, excluding current executive officers and

-received while a director but not while an executive officer), as a group(2) 11,642,429
+directors, as a group 3,926,964